brianzelip/palette.css/README.md

 This will start the ball rolling with figuring out how I want to change and enhance the project.

-**The rull for this first stage of basscss forking**: EACH CSS FILE SHOULD CONTAIN ALL THE VAR DEFINITIONS FOR ALL OF THE VARIABLES REFERENCED WITHIN
+**The rule for this first stage of basscss forking**: EACH CSS FILE SHOULD CONTAIN ALL THE VAR DEFINITIONS FOR ALL OF THE VARIABLES REFERENCED WITHIN

 **EXCEPTION TO ABOVE RULE**: When you find obvious duplicates like color and shading, etc., create a var file in src/vars/!